avatao/blog.avatao.com/_posts/2018-10-04-how-to-get-into-web-security-as-a-developer.md

 "It doesn't present a clear reward..."

-Yep, security is not a new language or a framework which makes your life a whole lot easier.
-If anything, it probably complicates it.
+**Yep, security is not a new language or a framework which makes your life a whole lot easier.*** If anything, it probably complicates it.
 It does, however, have upsides as well.
 Learning security will make you a better developer.
 It'll expose you to new concepts shaping your thinking allowing you to create better designs.
 The rewards are there, and you need to know where to look.

 "It takes major upfront effort..."

-Not really, security, like anything, can be learned iteratively, building on things you already know and understand.
-Plus, if you start putting effort into it, you'll quickly become more valuable for your team and your company.
+Not really, **security, like anything, can be learned iteratively, building on things you already know and understand.** Plus, if you start putting effort into it, you'll quickly become more valuable for your team and your company.
 Win-win!

 "The web is full of wildly inaccurate security articles, and it's easy to get wrong..."

 You got me.
 This is all true, and it's all the more reason we need more developers to join the party.
-Depending on where you are in your career, you may have noticed that without decent security knowledge you can only go so far.
-It's expected of you, especially once you get into lead engineer roles.
+Depending on where you are in your career, you may have noticed that **without decent security knowledge you can only go so far.** It's expected of you, especially once you get into lead engineer roles.

-In short, learning security is a good career move.
-This article is designed to give you a few tips on how to approach the topic for maximum gain.
+In short, **learning security is a good career move.** This article is designed to give you a few tips on how to approach the topic for maximum gain.
 In my experience, we, developers, love learning, so I recommend a mixture of the following three practices.

 # Build a solid foundation

 Chances are, you are already familiar with quite a few security vulnerabilities and concepts.
 The first step is to understand what's happening behind the scenes.
 It's usually more than you would first think.
 Let's see an example.

-Take XSS for instance; at first glance, it's merely an alert box unable to cause real harm.
+Take **(XSS)[https://blog.avatao.com/CSP-tutorial/]** for instance; at first glance, it's merely an alert box unable to cause real harm.
 If you look closer though, it is a lot more than that; it's code execution in the browser.
 It allows the attacker to do almost anything, from mining bitcoin to defacing the site or attack the user's OS.
 You as a developer must understand its impact and possible defense mechanisms.
 Speaking of which, what can you do about it?
 Does the following sound familiar?

-"Just escape the brackets, and you'll be fine!" - Captain Obvious
+**"Just escape the brackets, and you'll be fine!"**
+*Captain Obvious*

-"Uhm, okay, but what about injections that do not require brackets?" - Developer
+**"Uhm, okay, but what about injections that do not require brackets?"**
+*Developer*

-If you follow along with this conversation, you may or may not arrive at the concept of context-sensitive escaping, which is excellent, it is a correct answer.
+If you follow along with this conversation, you may or may not arrive at the concept of **context-sensitive escaping**, which is excellent, it is a correct answer.
 However, what if you can't use that because you need to display HTML, like in an editor?
 That's where you need to start thinking.
 See where I am getting at?

-It's not enough to know the surface; you must develop a skill to see what's happening under the hood.
+It's not enough to know the surface; **you must develop a skill to see what's happening under the hood**.
 Be familiar with an attack's anatomy, and be able to identify potential countermeasures.

-Start with the things you already know and make your understanding rock solid.
-HTTP(S), XSS, SQL injections, CSRF, and alike might look too simple at first, but take the time to dig deeper and create the solid foundation needed to build on.
+Start with the things you already know and make your understanding rock solid. **HTTP(S), XSS, SQL injections, CSRF, and alike might look too simple at first, but take the time to dig deeper and create the solid foundation needed to build on.**

-As a first step check out my 360 XSS post and Avatao's free XSS challenges.
+As a first step check out my (360 XSS)[https://www.securitydrops.com/360-xss/] post and (Avatao's free XSS challenges)[https://platform.avatao.com/paths/e65ee304-7299-40d0-bdd1-93f35c381560/challenges/fa6eaf92-2f17-11e6-bdf4-0800200c9a66].
 It'll get you up to speed regarding XSS and also give you an idea about what kind of depth to look for in further resources.
 Also, take a look at OWASP's cheatsheet series and browse the rest of the Avatao blog.
 Both are excellent sources of knowledge.

 While reading these materials, don't aim for completion.
 Aim for comprehension.
 Engage with the ideas in the articles, connect them with your pre-existing knowledgebase, map them to your experiences, identify critical lessons.
 Most importantly, do not take them as laws you need to obey.
 Practicing security is not about enforcing best practices, it's about making smart tradeoffs.
 Onward.